peterkhayes/do-react-app-a-create/packages/react-app-polyfill/README.md

 # react-app-polyfill

 This package includes polyfills for various browsers.
-It includes minimum requirements and commonly used language features used by [Create React App](https://github.com/facebook/create-react-app) projects.
+It includes minimum requirements and commonly used language features used by [Do React App A Create](https://github.com/peterkhayes/do-react-app-a-create) projects.

 ### Features